yairEO/validator/README.md

     	select			: 'Please select an option'
     };

 This object can be extended easily.
-The idea is to extend it with new keys which represent the name of the field you want the message to be linked to, and that custom message appear as the ‘general error’ one.
+The idea is to extend it with new keys which represent the name of the field you want the message to be linked to, and that custom message appear as the `general error` one.
 Default messages can be over-ride.
 Example: for a given type ‘date’ field, lets set a custom (general error) message like so:
     `validator.message['date'] = 'not a real date';`